Mannuel25/Mini-Store-Project/README.md

 # How to run the script

-To run the script, open a terminal in the folder where your script is located and run the following command
+To run the script, open a terminal and type the following command in the folder where your script is saved.

 `python main.py`